Mmmm ... I've just got back from Japan with my family (children aged 6 and 8).

 To make a well-informed decision, you should also read some of the articles on my site: http://japannuclearcrisis.wordpress.com/

-Your Tokyo Nuclear Watchdog almost 7 years agoAnswered by Japan Nuclear Crisis - Is Tokyo Safe via WorldNomads.com
+Your Tokyo Nuclear Watchdog about 9 years agoAnswered by Japan Nuclear Crisis - Is Tokyo Safe via WorldNomads.com

 hey Japan Nuclear Crisis, I looked at your blog.
-Your source for your information is Foxnews and The Nation, right? can I ask you another question... do you think Pres Obama's long-form birth certificate is forged? almost 7 years agoAnswered by Robert via WorldNomads.com
+Your source for your information is Foxnews and The Nation, right? can I ask you another question... do you think Pres Obama's long-form birth certificate is forged? about 9 years agoAnswered by Robert via WorldNomads.com